cultureamp/kaizen-design-system/.changeset/lovely-glasses-invent.md

 "@kaizen/draft-tag": patch
 ---

-Fix Tag's display property from flex to inline-flex to match other variant's inline behaviour
+Fix Tag's `profile` variant display property from flex to inline-flex to match other variant's inline behaviour